What is a home care visit?

 When should I consider help at home from a paid carer?

-- Mobility, balance or coordination problems e.g experiencing a bad or more frequent falls at home
+- An older person is experiencing mobility, balance or coordination problems e.g experiencing a bad or more frequent falls at home

-- Memory problems e.g forgetting to turn appliances off, or missing appointments
+- They’re struggling with memory problems e.g forgetting to turn appliances off, or missing appointments

 - If a family carer needs to take a break from providing care or support, such as cooking meals or picking up shopping

-- When a health condition begins to reduce your quality of life
+- When a health condition begins to reduce a loved one’s quality of life.

-- Peace of mind for family members who live far away
+- To provide peace of mind for family members who live far away

-Care is a very personal decision – not every option will suit everyone.
-Often, people trend to think of Care homes when considering later life care, and this can be a good option for people with mid to high level needs.
+Care is a very personal decision – not every option will suit everyone, and it can take a bit of time to accept that help is needed.
+Often, people tend to think of care homes when considering later life care, and this can be a good option for people with mid to high level needs.
 Residential care homes usually offer a good selection of amenities on site – such as a canteen or a hairdresser, a strong community feel, and care home staff on call 24 hours a day.

 However for people with lower needs, the routine of a care home may feel restrictive.
-Homes often have set arrangements for visitors, fixed menus and meal times, and rules around pets, meaning they may not suit people who are used to doing their own thing.
+Care home residents often have to adjust to set arrangements for visitors, fixed menus and meal times, and rules around pets, meaning they may not suit people who are used to doing their own thing.
+It’s important to consider what’s really important to the person needing care when making a care decision.

 What would be involved in setting up the first home care visit?

-Costs for visits lasting one or more hours a day can range from between £20 and £30 per hour.
-This may increase over bank holidays, and it’s worth checking whether your carer drives and factors in additional travel costs for driving you or your loved one to appointments or activities.
+Costs for visits lasting one or more hours a day can range from from £20 to £30+ per hour.
+This may increase over bank holidays, and it’s worth checking whether your carer drives, and whether you need to factor in additional travel costs for driving you or your loved one to appointments or activities.

-If you’re looking to arrange hourly care, the first thing to do is speak to your local council about help with your care costs.
+If you’re looking to arrange hourly care, it’s highly recommended to speak to your local council about help with your care costs.
 You may be eligible for free or partially funded home care depending on the level of care you need and your financial situation.

-If you’re living with or have recently been diagnosed with a chronic illness, or told you’ll need palliative care in the future, you’ll likely be eligible for full NHS care funding.
+If you’re living with or have recently been diagnosed with a chronic illness, or have been told you’ll need palliative care in the future, you may be eligible for full NHS care funding.
 Your healthcare team will be able to arrange your assessment for this.

 If you’re not eligible for social care funding and will be paying for care yourself, there are ways you can unlock additional payment streams to make the costs a little easier to manage.
 You may also decide to split your care between a professional or private carer, and a family member to make it more affordable too.

-Whether you’re going with a private or local authority care provider – choosing who manages and delivers your care needs careful consideration.
-Ask for information on each provider’s standards of care, to understand exactly what you can expect day to day.
+Whether you’re going with private agencies or local authority care providers – choosing who manages and delivers your care needs careful consideration.
+Ask for information on each provider’s standards of care, to understand exactly what you can expect day to day and how they ensure a high quality of care.
 It’s also important to know if they provide back up carers, and what the process is if a carer falls ill or is unable to make it at the scheduled time.

-While providers will likely do their own risk assessment for your safety, and theirs, you may also want to think about all potential care scenarios – including where things could go wrong, and what to do in an emergency.
+While some care companies will do their own risk assessment or clinical checks for your safety, you may also want to think about all potential care scenarios – including where things could go wrong, and what to do in an emergency.
 While the worst case scenario rarely happens, planning ahead can give you extra peace of mind.

 And, if you or a loved one is particularly vulnerable to infections, or find it more difficult to recover from illness, you may want to request that your regular carers have undergone additional infection control training.
 It’s also worth asking for detailed guidance on their protective measures such as protective equipment (PPE).

-While Covid-19 rules in the UK have now relaxed, you’re still well within your right to ask about the precautions and adherence to infection control that agency carers are taking to reduce the spread of the virus, or any potential germs.
-This can include whether they have access to lateral flow tests, if they’ve had their primary dose, secondary dose, or booster vaccinations, and if they’re required to go through a period of isolation if they test positive or have symptoms of illness.
+You’re well within your right to ask about the precautions and adherence to infection control that agency carers are taking to reduce the spread of the virus, or any potential germs.
+This can include whether they have access to lateral flow tests, if they’ve had their primary dose, secondary dose, and booster vaccinations, and if they’re required to go through a period of isolation if they test positive or have symptoms of illness.

 How do I prepare for a home visit?

-Before your first day of care, run through your care plan with the care agency.
+Before your first day of care, run through your care plan with the care agency or directly with your new carer.
 Don’t be afraid to speak your mind about how you like things done during the day, and what would make you most comfortable.
 While your visiting carer will only be there for a short time, it’s still important that they have all the information they need to provide a personalised care experience.

 It’s also important to factor in any additional care provided by your friends or family.
 For example, if you have a son or daughter who calls round in the evening to cook and eat dinner with you, it may make sense to arrange your home care visits to be in a morning, or afternoon time slot.